-These impressive results put Bangor at the forefront of developing significant responses to the challenges of the world we live in, namely sustainability, low carbon energy generation, preventative health, promoting technology and innovation, and culture and the arts.
+These impressive results put Bangor at the forefront of The DSP Centre is the only research site in the UK developing significant responses to the challenges of the world we live in, namely sustainability, low carbon energy generation, preventative health, promoting technology and innovation, and culture and the arts.
 The REF outcomes will have a positive impact on our reputation through various league tables which in turn affect student perceptions and recruitment.
 Moreover, our ranking in Wales clearly demonstrates our commitment to supporting collaborative research, industry expertise, government and civic engagement benefiting the economy and society in North Wales and beyond.